Nathaniel C. Davis was a cornetist, educator, bandleader, composer and later publisher at the N.C. Davis Music Company of Nashville, Tennessee.

 Besides leading and performing with his own N.C.
 Davis band, he was also known as Music Director and General Manager of the Lebanon Band and later served as music director with the Gantry Brothers Circus Band.

-Davis' Trombone Family of compositions consists of 5 known pieces written for concert band between 1916 and 1921, of which Master Trombone (1919) was the fourth.
+Davis' Trombone Family of compositions consists of 5 known pieces written for concert band between 1916 and 1921.
+All five of these works are pacakged here for Trombone and Piano:

 - Oh Slip It Man (1916)